Back When / Going All the Way

-"Back When / Going All The Way" is the fourth released by allSTARS* from their only self-titled album AllSTARS*.
+"Back When / Going All the Way" is the fourth single released by British pop group Allstars from their self-titled sole album.
 The single was released on 29 April 2002, one month before their debut album release and two months before they disbanded.
-The single peaked at #19 in the UK Singles Charts.
-The song "Going All The Way" appeared in the movie Thunderpants.
+The single peaked at No. 19 on the UK Singles Chart.
+The song "Going All the Way" appeared in the film Thunderpants (2002).